gilesjb/copalis.sql/README.md

 ### A Less Simple Query

-Most of the time when we perform a SQL SELECT, we may get more than one record, and want to read multiple fields.
+When we perform a SQL SELECT,
-To do this in copalis.sql,
+we may get more than one record, or read multiple fields.
-define an interface extending `Results` for accessing the field values:
+Define an interface with accessors for the field values, and return it from the query method:

     interface Addresses extends Results {
         String name();